 What is big data ?
 Top Bigdata Tools

 What is big data ?
 Top Bigdata Tools : Big data are large data sets which are difficult to capture, curate, manage and process with the traditional database models with in a tolerable time.
 The data sets are so large or complex that traditional data processing applications are inadequate and it poses challenges in analysis, capture, curation, search, retrieval, sharing, storage, transfer and visualization.
-New techniques and technologies are required to uncover hidden values from large datasets as these are diverse, complex, and of a massive scale.
+Analysis of data sets can find new correlations to spot business trends, prevent diseases, combat crime etc. New techniques and technologies are required to uncover hidden values from large datasets as these are diverse, complex, and of a massive scale.
 Bigdata Tools include Bigdata Platforms and Bigdata Analytics Software, Bigdata Benchmark Suites, Data Ingestion Tools, Data preparation tools and platforms.
+Big data "size" is a constantly moving target, as of 2012 ranging from a few dozen terabytes to many petabytes of data.
+Big data requires a set of techniques and technologies with new forms of integration to reveal insights from datasets that are diverse, complex, and of a massive scale.

 What is big data and Why is it getting this type of coverage ?